 Wardens are expected to use their influence and persuasion to promote good order.
 If you are having a problem with a noisy neighbour, or your kitchen always looks like a battlefield, then you should contact your Warden.
 Your complaint will be taken seriously and Warden will do their best to try to resolve the problem.
 Students will sometimes respond better to a request from an Warden than from another student.

-It is part of the Warden's job to report problems to the Student Services Co-ordinator in the Student Support Service.
+It is part of the Warden's job to report problems to the Student Life Manager in the Student Support Service.
 Sometimes a student's behaviour has an adverse affect on another student, or the residential community as a whole.
-The Student Services Co-ordinator has the option of referring individual students to the University Disciplinary Officer, who can fine offenders if she finds their behaviour has breached the standards of behaviour expected in the University Regulations or Accommodation Licence.
+The Student Life Manager has the option of referring individual students to the University Disciplinary Officer, who can fine offenders if s/he finds their behaviour has breached the standards of behaviour expected in the University Regulations or Accommodation Licence.
 In the most extreme cases, a student could be thrown out of residences for persistent offences.
 Most students referred to the Disciplinary Officer don't cause trouble again.

 You can find contact details for the Wardens in the Warden Contact Details section in the left hand navigation menu.